 Activity note: Travel time from Desert Hot Springs to Death Valley National Park 5 hours (280 miles).

-Morning: This will be our longest travel day but we will break up the miles by taking the scenic back roads en route to Death Valley National Park through the Mojave Desert.
+Morning: This will be our longest travel day but we will break up the miles by taking the scenic back roads en route to Death Valley National Park (280 miles) through the Mojave Desert.
 On board commentary will be provided by your Group Leader.
 Stops for viewing these interesting features will be made at appropriate places and times.
 Our morning travels will take us past Amboy Crater Volcanic Field and then through the spectacular Mojave National Preserve to the Train Depot in the tiny outpost of Kelso.
 The newly renovated Kelso Train Depot is a National Park Service visitor center and museum with excellent exhibits and bookstore.

 Lunch: Sack lunch on the grounds of the historic Kelso Depot.
 Sandwiched, chips, fruit and cookie included.
 Cold drinks will be provided.